fatemehsoleymani/Social-website/README.md

 # Social Website Project

-This project is a Django-based social website that includes user authentication, social authentication, content sharing, user actions, and more.
+This project is a Django-based social website that includes user authentication, content sharing, user actions, and more.
 It allows users to register, log in, share images, follow other users, and track activities.

 ## Technologies Used